San Francisco Bay Area Hand Club

 Directed by David L. Nelson, M.D.

-The location will be the Bellevue Club, 525 Bellevue Avenue, Oakland, 94612.
-(You can get a map from MapQuest: just enter the address of the club).
-The social hour will start at 6:00 pm and dinner is at 7:00 pm.
-Invitations will generally be sent approximately 6 weeks in advance.
-The usual meeting cost is $75 for surgeons and $65 for therapists.
-Reservations will be $20 more if received after October 29, due to advance notice requirements by the Bellevue Club.
+The social hour will start at 6:30 pm and dinner is at 7:30 pm., dinner at 8:30 pm.
+The price is $95 for surgeons, $75 for therapists, and $40 for residents and fellows.
+Reservations will be $20 more if received after May 25, due to advance notice requirements by Bistro Boudin.
 Please, no reservations at the door without telephoning Dr. Nelson.

 Download the registration form here.